abulka/py-07-ecs-entity-component-system/README.md

 uv run main.py
 ```

-## Running the Javascript code
+### Running the Javascript code

-Open index.html or index-async.html in a browser.
+Open `index.html` or `index-async.html` in a browser.

 Or run a web server in the directory e.g. `python3 -m http.server`

 # Architecture

-You're right, and I apologize for not addressing the broader architectural issue in my previous response.
-Let's design a more general solution that accommodates both fast and long-running systems within the ECS architecture.
+A general solution that accommodates both fast and long-running systems within the ECS architecture.

 This updated ECS architecture addresses the issue of mixing fast and long-running systems.
 Here are the key changes and features: